 Physical activities produce endorphins, which is a natural painkiller.
 Exercise also reduces fatigue, improves alertness and concentration, and enhances overall cognitive function.
 It also enhances your sleep quality.

 I’ve been enjoying exercise more lately, thanks to a number of exercise classes I found online.
 Kukuwa Fitness is the first exercise I’ve been able to do in a long while that hasn’t left my knees begging for pain medication afterwards, followed by Afrifitness, another African dance-based workout.
-I also recently started yoga and enjoy doing yoga exercises on PsycheTruth’s YouTube channel.
+I also recently started yoga and enjoy doing yoga exercises.
 Who knew yoga could help with weight loss?
 Seasoned yogis most probably knew this, thousands of years ago, but I’m kinda late to the game!

 I don’t know whether my pain-free knees after working out are as a result of now working out bare feet, or whether the Highest Power sent some healing my way (I believe it’s the latter), but I’m loving it!
 Don’t get it twisted though, these workouts are not easy, and you will sweat!